 His second stop was Bluffton’s Heyward House Historic Center later that year.

 “The concept of spending nights in a slave dwelling is still a hard sell for some.
 Some still want to know why,” said McGill.
 “The reason is still the same: we became accustomed to not talking about that part of our history, and that’s part of the reason some of these places are not on the landscape anymore.”

 “But there are still some of those buildings on the landscape and some organizations like the one in Bluffton that have not only restored those buildings, but were already telling the stories of the enslaved people who lived in them.”

-Featured on National Public Radio, in Smithsonian magazine and in the New York Times, The Slave Dwelling Project has evolved and expanded over seven years to include conferences, lectures and living history programs at various “sleepover sites” across the country, such as institutions of higher education and the estates of four former presidents.
+The Slave Dwelling Project has evolved and expanded over seven years.
+It includes conferences, lectures and living history programs at various “sleepover sites” across the country.
+These include institutions of higher education and estates of four former presidents.

-“Even after we began to get some momentum, it was still somewhat of a chore to convince folks that I come in peace; I mean them no harm,” noted McGill.
+“Even after we began to get some momentum, it was still somewhat of a chore to convince folks that I come in peace”noted McGill.
 “There are still those places that don’t want to go there.
 They don’t want to tell the story of the enslaved.”

 “We find more power now having conversations around a campfire before actually sleeping in these places,” he added.
 “And I don’t sleep alone anymore.
 It took about four times before people realized there was something to this thing and I wasn’t going away.
 This wasn’t fly by night.
 Not only did South Carolinians begin to get it, it started gaining national appeal.”

 Slave Dwelling Project board member Terry James has accompanied McGill on more than 40 overnights.